 Gorilla and Chimp Trekking, Safari in Kenya

-Join us in Uganda and Kenya for a safari like no other!
-We will focus on two of Africa’s iconic primate species, the mountain gorilla and the chimpanzee, followed by an opportunity to see not only the “Big Five” but so much more African wildlife.
+Join us in Kenya and Uganda for a safari like no other!
+We will focus on two of Africa’s iconic primate species, the mountain gorilla and the chimpanzee, along with an opportunity to see not only the “Big Five” but also so much more!

 Apes in Africa are under increasing threat, and the reserves we’ll visit provide one of the last remaining strongholds for these animals anywhere in the world.
 We’ll be tracking habituated families on foot, with a chance to get quite close.
 Our goal is peaceful, meaningful encounters, with ample opportunity to capture great images of natural behaviors and interactions.

-For the mountain gorillas, we’ll be ideally situated inside Uganda’s Bwindi Impenetrable National Park, at Buhoma Lodge.
+We’ll travel next to Uganda’s Bwindi Impenetrable National Park to visit with the mountain gorillas.
 Treks will start early in the morning.
 A minimum of two hours hiking is usually required to see the gorillas, but can involve a full day if they’ve moved a longer distance away.
 It’s all up to them, but either way it’ll be more than worth the effort!